 Project #2: Assistive Technology Consideration and Implementation Plan

-During the eighth week of the course, each participant will be provided with details about a hypothetical student with multiple learning challenges – their functional abilities and limitations, the nature of their curriculum (instructional methods, materials, goals, and assessment), their learning environments at school and at home, and their current academic challenges.
+During the eighth week of the course, each participant will be provided will be provided with a one-page summary of a hypothetical student with multiple learning challenges – their functional abilities and limitations, the nature of their curriculum (instructional methods, materials, goals, and assessment), their learning environments at school and at home, and their current academic challenges.

 Each participant will create an AT Plan to address one significant functional obstacle for their hypothetical student.
 To facilitate this project, the instructor will provide participants with an AT Plan template based on the decision-making framework described in the course.

 Discussion Forum Topics & Technology Questionnaire